 Some employees have the option to get long-term care insurance through their employers.
 This pays for skilled care in nursing facilities and similar settings.
 Employees will not need to pay tax on the premiums if they are covered by the employer, but they may need to pay tax on any benefits that they receive beyond certain limits.

 Fringe Benefits Related to Transportation

-An employer can cover the costs of employee parking in an amount up to $255 per month.
+An employer can cover the costs of employee parking up to a certain amount.
 They also can cover the same amount for employees who carpool to work or use mass transportation on their commute.
-Employees who commute by bicycle may receive up to $20 per month for their commuting costs.
+Employees who commute by bicycle may receive a small amount per month for their commuting costs.
 Under the Tax Cuts and Jobs Act, the employer cannot deduct the cost of most transportation-related benefits, but this does not mean that employees are taxed on them.
 (There is an exception for transportation benefits that are necessary for an employee’s safety, which may be deducted by the employer.)

 Business travel is usually covered by an employer, whether this involves a short local trip or an overnight stay.
 Employers can allow employees to use company vehicles for business purposes (but not personal purposes) tax-free.

 Other Fringe Benefits

 An employer may provide up to $5,250 in tax-free fringe benefits each year for the educational expenses of employees.
 They also may provide up to $5,000 in tax-free child or dependent care assistance.
 An employee must choose between this benefit and the tax credit for child and dependent care, since they cannot combine them.
 They will want to consider their total household income and total expenses for child or dependent care when making this decision.